Provable Preimage Under-Approximation for Neural Networks (Full Version): Methodology

-In our algorithm, we use CROWN \cite{zhang2018crown} to generate the LiRPA bounds in parallel over the output polytope constraints $i = 1, ..., \specnum$, and store the resulting input polytope $\polytope_{\indomain}(\outset)$ as a list of constraints.
-This procedure is highly efficient, enabling us to employ it as a sub-routine \texttt{LinearLowerBound} in our overall algorithm (Line \ref{algline:linearbound} of Algorithm 2).
+We generate the linear bounds in parallel over the output polyhedron constraints $i = 1, ..., \specnum$ using the \textit{backward mode} LiRPA \cite{zhang2018crown}, and store the resulting input polytope $\polytope_{\indomain}(\outset)$ as a list of constraints.
+This highly efficient procedure is used as a sub-routine \texttt{LinearLowerBound} when generating a preimage under-approximation as a polytope union using Algorithm \ref{alg:genunderapprox} (Line \ref{algline:linearbound}).